 The whole point of having money in baseball is to spend it on players like deGrom, and the fact that the Mets are apparently not eager to do so speaks to the fact that the Wilpons’s supreme oafishness is still weighing down the franchise.
 The Mets are in real danger of screwing this up, probably by lowballing deGrom and antagonizing him to the point that a potential trade becomes more of a demand than a suggestion.

 The craziest thing about this situation is that deGrom is even interested in remaining a Met at all.
 No pitcher in baseball has been rewarded less for his efforts that deGrom has this season.
 He’s incurred 10 no-decisions and only has five wins despite owning a 1.68 ERA.
 He is by far the best pitcher in the league right now, and it has mattered not at all to the Mets’ win-loss record.

-Here is a star pitcher who has been systematically boned by the Mets’ offense, management, and ownership, and he still wants to be a Met.
-He’s actively saying, in public, that the hell he’s experienced these last two seasons has not done enough to break his spirit, like almost every other Met before him.
+Here is a star pitcher who has been systematically hosed by the Mets’ offense, management, and ownership, and he still wants to be a Met.
+He’s actively saying, in public, that the hell he’s experienced these last two seasons has not done enough to break his spirit, like so many Met stars before him.
 He’s saying that wants to stay here and continue to lose games in which he gives up one run over eight innings.
-The Mets should just give him his goddamn money and be thankful for their good fortune.
+The Mets should just give him his damn money and be thankful for their good fortune.